Mitsubishi Pajero: First facelift

+Second facelift

-For the 2015 model year the Pajero received an updated front fascia with a revised grille, LED daytime running lights and a new spare tire cover under the series "NX".
+The Pajero received a second facelift in July 2014 for the 2015 model year the Pajero received an updated front fascia with a revised grille, LED daytime running lights and a new spare tire cover under the series "NX".
 This series is the most recent, and the last to be produced.
 The automatic transmission was available on all trim levels, with manual only being offered in lower-tier vehicles.
 Early NX models came with no diesel particulate filter.
 From 2017 onwards a DPF was standard, along with a 4 kW peak power reduction as a result, while torque remained the same.

 The interior was revised to include piano black and metallic trim, or wood grain (depending on the market) for the Exceed and Super Exceed and additional sound deadening material as well as a newly styled subwoofer housing.
 Other standard features on Exceed models and above included rain-sensing wipers, an electrochromic auto-dimming rear-view mirror, factory-fitted side-steps, motorised pop-out headlight washers, factory-fitted discrete alarm, rear dust deflector/spoiler, sliding and tilting solar-glass sunroof, rear air-conditioning with its own compressor and settings, mirror-mounted indicators and puddle lights, heated side mirrors (activated via the rear demister switch) a rally-style rear fog running-light, aluminium pedals, a new "Smartlink" capacitive touch screen entertainment unit with Android Auto and Apple CarPlay, a revised sound system with new spatial sound options, 8-way adjustable heated front seats, a reversing camera, sonar reversing sensors, LED daytime running lights, HID auto-levelling headlights, auto-dimming high-beams, and warm-white halogen fog lights.

 The engines were carried over and include the 3.0 L 6G72 V6, the 3.5 L 6G74 V6, the 3.8 L 6G75 MIVEC V6, the 2.8 L four-cylinder turbo diesel 4M40, and the 3.2 L 4M41 common rail four-cylinder turbo diesel.

-The Pajero was discontinued in the Japanese market in August 2019 with the release of a "Final Edition" model, which was limited to 700 units.
+The 3-door variant was discontinued in February 2018.

+In April 2019 the "Final Edition" model was released.
+Based on Exceed variant, which was limited to 700 units.

+The Pajero was discontinued in the Japanese market in September 2019.
 Production for international markets where demand remained high such as Australia, Asia, Africa, the Middle East and South America (among others) continued for some time, however production ceased completely in March 2021, with the last vehicles (Final Edition) to roll off the production line being delivered as MY2022 vehicles.

 The changes in the Final Edition over the standard model are primarily cosmetic only, and include a hood protector, carpet floor mats, cargo lip cover, and a leather-wrapped owner's manual and service book.
 Other features include a winter package, rubber cargo liner and the Final Edition badging.
 Flagship Exceed models add a full leather interior, brushed aluminum pedals, and a sunroof.